 Insulation Depth: Indicate, in inches, the amount of insulation installed.

-Above Deck Insulation R-Value: Indicate the R-value of continuous insulation, having no framing penetration, installed above the roof deck.

 Below Deck Insulation R-Value: Indicate the R-value of the continuous insulation, having no framing penetration, installed below the roof deck.

 C. Wall Insulation

 I.D.: A label from the plans, (e.g., A1.4 or Wall1) documenting the location of the installed insulation.